 In Seder’s and Ord’s books, the illusion happens in the real world, when you pass a real striped acetate mask over the composite base image.
 My demo is an animation that faithfully follows the real world process, as if a real striped mask was being passed over the base image.
 I borrowed the jumping man from this composite photo by nineteenth century movement scientist Etienne Marey.

-To make a barrier grid animation, you reduce the subject in each ‘frame’ of the original movie into a black silhouette, and then replace the black infill with a hatching of just a few vertical lines (turning the outline into a subjective contour, if you like a bit of technicality).
+To make a barrier grid animation, you reduce the subject in each ‘frame’ of the original movie into a black silhouette, and then replace the black infill with a hatching of just a few vertical lines.

 The hatched silhouettes are then combined into a composite image, like the one in the animation at the head of the post.
 As the striped mask passes over it, only one frame at a time is revealed.
-It’s fascinating that whilst the jumper in the final, striped silhouette above is barely recognisable as a figure, we see the jumper much more clearly in the movie.
+The jumper in the final, striped silhouette (right hand of the three images) above is barely recognisable as a figure.
+We see the jumper much more clearly in the movie.
 I find it a bit magical the way the jumper quite gradually appears in the movie as the mask begins to move over the composite image from the left.
 Our brains can discover figures in patterns of amazingly sparse data, if only they move coherently, as when the human body is represented just by dots at the key rotation points (such as knees and elbows).

 Want to have a go at making a barrier grid animation yourself?